 I have been testing the CycleOps Hammer for about three weeks, putting it through endurance rides on Zwift, and intervals work with TrainerRoad and Zwift custom workouts.
 The Hammer performed very well, and I really enjoyed using it.

-The CycleOps Hammer is CycleOps’ top of the line smart indoor trainer.
+The CycleOps Hammer is CycleOps’ top of the line direct drive trainer.
 It’s retailed at $1,200.
 That’s in line with the Wahoo KICKR, a little cheaper than the Elite DRIVO, and a lot cheaper than the Tacx NEO.

 IN THE BOX